Logo

 Cryptomus — Low Fees and Flexible Setup

-Cryptomus serves businesses and individuals processing crypto transactions.
-With support for 100+ assets and fees from 0.4%, it enables global acceptance with flexible deployment and built-in tools for conversion and custody.
+Cryptomus supports businesses and individuals processing crypto transactions, with coverage for 100+ assets and fees from 0.4%.
+It is designed for global acceptance with multiple deployment paths and built-in tools for conversion and custody.

-The platform also offers instant crypto-to-stablecoin conversion, a secure wallet, p2p trading, staking, and a native converter.
+Beyond payments, the platform includes crypto-to-stablecoin conversion, a secure wallet, p2p trading, staking, and a native converter to support treasury workflows.

 Gateway Features